 YECA is the 9-1-1 PSAP for most of Yolo County.
 YECA provides dispatch services for the County Sheriff, 3 municipal police departments, 18 fire agencies; including fire agencies in Sutter and Colusa County.

-YECA answers about 248,000 calls a year, and dispatches an average of 150,000 law calls, 25,000 fire calls, and about 10,000 animal control and support services calls annually.
+YECA handles over 300,000 inbound/outbound calls a year, and dispatches an average of 165,000 law calls, 28,000 fire calls, and about 10,000 animal control and support services calls annually.
 In 2004, YECA became the first PSAP in Northern California to answer wireless 9-1-1 calls directly from the public.

 The Agency has 46 authorized positions in two divisions: Administration and Operations.

 The agency utilizes both 800 MHz and VHF public safety radio systems to dispatch police and fire agencies.
-YECA currently uses Plant Equipment Inc.’s Vesta Pallas 9-1-1 phone system, and a Tri Tech Computer-Aided Dispatch and Mobile system.
+YECA currently uses Motorola Vesta 9-1-1 phone system, and a Tri Tech Computer-Aided Dispatch and Mobile system.